Federal Regulators Warn Food and Beverage Industry Groups and Influencers

-Federal regulators announced warnings against two major food and beverage industry groups and a dozen nutrition influencers on Wednesday, as part of a broad action to Live well every day with tips and guidance on food, fitness and mental health, delivered to your inbox every Thursday.
+Federal regulators announced warnings against two major food and beverage industry groups and a dozen nutrition influencers on Wednesday, as part of a broad action to enforce stricter standards for how companies and social media creators disclose paid advertising.

 Similar News:You can also read news stories similar to this one that we have collected from other news sources.